ZyphenSVC/blog/content/posts/2022/12/28/carmichael-research/index.md

 date: "2022-12-30T11:59:59.999Z"
 description: "An in-depth look into Carmichael Numbers"
 author: "ZyphenSVC"
-slug: "posts/carmichael-research/2022-12-28-research-p1"
+slug: "posts/carmichael-research/2022-12-30-research-p1"
 ---

 # Research into Carmichael Numbers

-## Reasoning for this divergence
+### Reasoning for this Divergence

 Pursuing a career into the academia, I wish to be able to combine Mathematics and Cybersecurity.
 One aspect I saw this would succeed is in Cryptology.
 Though Cryptology is the parent to Cryptography and Cryptanalysis, it is important to look at even the minor aspects of Cryptology.
 One such aspect I have taken inspriration from is [Daniel Larsen's interview by Quanta Magazine](https://www.youtube.com/watch?v=Kqi_6v2RGB0&t=248s).